coopdanger/ietf-wg-mimi/mimi-transport-requirements.md

 - CHAT-1.
 Direct messages (DMs) are supported.

 - CHAT-2.
-Only one DM between any two users may exist at any time.
+Only one DM between any two users can exist at any time.

 - CHAT-3.
 Group DMs are supported.
 [WG discussion about this did not have a strong conclusion.
 Many existing services support group DMs, but they are more complicated in the interop case.]

 - CHAT-4.
-Only one group DM between any unique set of users may exist at any time, except in the case of CHAT-9 below.
+Only one group DM between any unique set of users can exist at any time, except in the case of CHAT-9 below.
 [Enforcing uniqueness across multiple providers will be tricky.]

 - CHAT-5.
 Group chats are supported.